AthulKrishnaRenjith/UH-Racing-Yolov9-custom/README.md

 This repository showcases a domain-optimized implementation of the YOLOv9 object detection model for the UH Racing autonomous system.
 Designed to meet the ultra-low-latency demands of Formula Student racing, this project integrates deep learning, edge AI, and robotics into a deployable real-time perception pipeline.

-> 📢 **Research accepted at the 2025 International Conference on Computer Vision and Augmented Reality**

 ## Table of Contents
 - [Overview](#overview)
 - [System Architecture](#system-architecture)